-Since elephants can’t read, why are we building a library in the elephant lands of rural Cambodia?
+Since elephants can’t read, why did we build a library in rural Cambodia?
+How does that help elephants?